 Do not throw these products in the garbage; children or animals may get into it.
 They should not be flushed down the toilet or dumped down a drain as this will contaminate the environment.

-Expired or unused medications are accepted at the Household Hazardous Waste Depot.
-You can also return medications for free at a local pharmacy.
+Expired or unused medications are accepted at your local pharmacy.